Burnie, TAS

 Where is Burnie?

-Burnie is a suburb of Tasmania, Australia.
+Burnie is a suburb of Tasmania, Australia, in the Burnie local government area.

 What is the population of Burnie?